Engaging Instrument Lessons For Adults Who Love Music

 More Lesson Information

-At the moment I am teaching exclusively online (via Skype, Facetime, Google Duo, etc.) due to Covid-19 distancing measures, and will likely be teaching this way for most of 2020.
+At the moment I am teaching exclusively online (via Skype, Facetime, Google Duo, etc.).

-You are also welcome to book online lessons with me regardless of where you are!
+You are welcome to book online lessons with me regardless of where you are.

 For private lessons, I usually accept payment through direct bank transfer on a lesson-by-lesson basis, although some people prefer to pay for a couple of lessons at a time.
-I also accept cheques (and sometimes cash for in-person lessons) if you don’t have access to online banking.
+I also accept cheques if you don’t have access to online banking.